aws-samples/aws-service-catalog-reference-architectures/vpc/README.md

 # Service Catalog VPC Reference Architecture

-This reference architecture demonstrates how an organization can leverage Serivce Catalog to provide Amazon Virtual Private Clouds (VPC) for testing and integration.
+This reference architecture demonstrates how an organization can leverage AWS Service Catalog to provide Amazon Virtual Private Clouds (VPC) for testing and integration.

 ## Getting Started

-When implemented this reference architecture creates a Service Catalog Portfolio called "Service Catalog VPC Reference Architecture" with one associated product.
+When implemented this reference architecture creates an AWS Service Catalog Portfolio called "Service Catalog VPC Reference Architecture" containing product.
 The Service Catalog Products reference cloudformation templates for the Amazon VPC which can be lauched by end users through Service Catalog.
-The Service Catalog VPC product creates a VPC with two public and private subnets across two availability zones.
+The product creates a VPC with two public and private subnets across two availability zones.
 The VPC includes an Internet Gateway and a managed NAT Gateway in each public subnet as well as VPC Route Tables and Network ACLs that allow for communication between the public and private subnets.
 Optionally, an Amazon Linux bastion instance and a Security Group can be deployed into the public subnet to allow for remote connectivity to the bastion instance.

 ### Multi-Availability Zone Architecture with Amazon Linux Bastion Instance